DukeEnglish/mt-class/hw2.md

 some of the techniques that are used to make the model run on this data.

 __Q1.
 [10 marks]__ The file `enc_dec.py` contains explanatory comments
 to step you through the code.
-Five of these comments are missing, but they are easy to find: search for the string `__QUESTION` in the file.
-For each of these cases, please (1) add explanatory comments to the code, and (2) copy your comments to your answer file.
-If you aren't certain what a a particular function does, refer to the [chainer documentation](http://docs.chainer.org/en/latest/).
+Five of these comments (A-E) are missing, but they are easy to find: search for the string `__QUESTION` in the file.
+A sixth comment (F) is missing from file `nmt_translate.py`.
+For each of these cases, please (1) add explanatory comments to the code, and (2) copy your comments to your answer file (we will mark the comments in your answer file, not the code, so it is vital that they appear there).
+If you aren't certain what a
+a particular function does, refer to the [chainer documentation](http://docs.chainer.org/en/latest/).
 (However, explain the code in terms of its effect on the MT model; don't simply copy and paste function descriptions from the documentation).